rabiyasalehjee/rabiyasalehjee/README.md

 - 🎓 Pursuing my Master’s at Harbin Institute of Technology, China.
 - 💻 Previously worked on **Fluencio** java-based mobile application.
 - 🌟 Best Graduation Project Award from Pakistan IoT Center (2022)
-- 🌱 Currently learning more about Cloud Computing (AWS, Azure), LLMs, and advanced NLP techniques.

 ## 👨‍💻 When I code, I rely on